-If the 4th industrial revolution is the digital connected world and automation, has the Covid-19 pandemic give us the 5th... a whole new way of working?
+If the 4th industrial revolution is the digital connected world and automation, has the COVID-19 pandemic given us the 5th... a whole new way of working?

 For the past few years in particular, there has been much talk of moving to a more flexible way of working in the UK, moving away from the 9 to 5, cutting back on business travel to protect the environment etc. But (and I know there are exceptions), in the most part large businesses have stubbornly stuck to the status quo…until now.
 What if the enforced ‘new normal’ actually turns out to be one of the most significant and positive changes industry and humans have seen for a long time?